-Seared Sesame Crusted Ahi Tuna Salad Recipe – These refreshingly delicious salads are loaded with seared Ahi tuna steaks, mango, avocado, crispy wonton strips, and scallions.
+Seared Sesame Crusted Ahi Tuna Salad Recipe – This refreshingly delicious Ahi tuna avocado salad is loaded with seared Ahi tuna steaks, mango, avocado chunks, crispy wonton strips, and scallions.
 Plus, a drizzle of lime aioli adds even more bright flavor to every bite!

 We have a pretty epic Ahi Tuna Wonton Nachos Recipe on the site.
 They can be made with seared Ahi (like what we use in this dish) or with fully raw Poke.
-However, if you are trying to up your veggie intake and lessen your fried food intake, this Seared Ahi Tuna Salad recipe offers a similar flavor profile, but with way fewer calories and fat.
+However, if you are trying to up your veggie intake and lessen your fried food intake, this sesame crusted Ahi tuna salad recipe offers a similar flavor profile, but with way fewer calories and fat.

-It features lightly seared ahi tuna steaks crusted with sesame seeds, fresh mango, avocado, scallions, and a sprinkling of wonton strips, all kissed with rich tangy lime aioli.
+It features lightly seared ahi tuna steaks crusted with sesame seeds, fresh mango, avocado, scallions, and a sprinkling of irresistibly crunchy wonton strips, all kissed with rich, tangy lime aioli.
 Every bite is packed with mind-blowing delicious flavor and the perfect crunchiness that keeps you going back in for another forkful.

 These salads are light and refreshing, but also nutritious and satisfying.
 And they only take about 25 minutes to put together!
 So keep this recipe on your menu plan for a night when you want a fun and scrumptious dish that feels a bit fancy – but is easy and quick to prepare in a flash.